 We are often party to government and commercial contracts involving the development of new products.
-We derived approximately 25% of our revenues in fiscal year 2006, 24% of our revenues in fiscal year 2005 and 29% of our revenues in fiscal year 2004 from these development contracts.
+We derived approximately 24% of our revenues in the first nine months of fiscal year 2007, 25% of our revenues in fiscal year 2006 and 24% of our revenues in fiscal year 2005 from these development contracts.
 These contracts typically contain strict performance obligations and project milestones.
 We cannot assure you we will comply with these performance obligations or meet these project milestones in the future.
-If we are unable to comply with these performance obligations or meet these milestones, our customers may terminate these contracts and, under some circumstances, recover damages or other penalties from us.
+If we are unable to comply with these performance obligations or meet these contracts and, under some circumstances, recover damages or other penalties from us.
 We are not currently, nor have we always been, in compliance with all outstanding performance obligations and project milestones.
 In the past, when we have not complied with the performance obligations or project milestones in a contract, generally, the other party has not elected to terminate the contract or seek damages from us.
 However, we cannot assure you in the future other parties will not terminate their contracts or seek damages from us.
 If other parties elect to terminate their contracts or seek damages from us, it could materially harm our business and impair the value of our common stock.